H4rk3nz0/harkenzo.tlstickle.com/_posts/2024-06-11-Pdfwkrnl_sys_EoP.md

 }
 ```

-Finally, having finished out the last of my `main` method's functionality we can now actually perform the SYSTEM token theft and elevate our privileges from that of a `low integrity` process.
-The below code does the typical calculations and invokes the above code to find our current process' `EPROCESS` and swaps the token values, preserving the token's last nibble; the Reference Counter / `RefCnt`.
+Finally, having finished out the last of my `main` method's functionality I can actually perform the SYSTEM token theft and elevate our privileges from that of a `low integrity` process.
+The below performs the typical calculations and invokes the above code to find our current process' `EPROCESS` by checking the `UniqueProcessId` value.
+If found it will copy the SYSTEM token value, preserving my token's last nibble; the Reference Counter / `RefCnt`.

 ```c++
             ULONGLONG sys_eproc = arbitrary_read(DriverHandle, nt_base + PSISP_offset);